bdg-tbd/tbd-workshop-1/tasks-phase1.md

 To test if this works we created a PR with *[CLEANUP]* tag and we merged it to *master* branch. *Auto-destroy* workflow was triggered:
  ![Successful auto destroy](images/auto-destroy.png)

-This setup is useful because if any resources are accidentally left behind, it automatically cleans them up at least once a day, preventing unnecessary costs and helping keep expenses under control.
+This setup is useful because if any resources are accidentally left behind, it automatically cleans them up at least once a day, preventing unnecessary costs and helping keep expenses under our control.